developerspoint-org/developerspoint.github.io/_posts/2020-11-22-Linear-Regression-with-Scikit-Learn.md

 ---
 date: 2020-11-22 20:00:00
 layout: post
-title: Introduction To Scikit-Learn
+title: Linear Regression with Scikit-Learn
-subtitle: "Linear Regression with Scikit-Learn"
+subtitle: "Blog 2 in Scikit-Learn series"
 description: >-
   `Scikit-learn` is an open source machine learning library that supports supervised and unsupervised learning.
 It also provides various tools for model fitting, data preprocessing, model selection and evaluation, and many other utilities.
 image: >-